bcrowell/bcrowell.github.io/free_will/index.md

 goal posts.
 Ordinary people, they say, know what they mean by free will, and it isn't the watered-down version offered by the compatibilists.
 Embrace the suck: the common folk think they have free will, but science says they don't.
 Free will is an illusion.

+Many of
-Many of the most visible proponents of this point of view are neuroscientists, such as Sam Harris.
+the most visible proponents of this point of view are neuroscientists, such as Sam Harris.
 There is a tendency among many of these people to take extreme positions on moral responsibility.
-For example Gregg Caruso, who leans toward incompatibilism, believes that there should be only a "public health-quarantine model" for criminal justice, and that deterrence is wrong.
+For example Gregg Caruso, who espouses ideas overlapping with incompatibilism, believes that there should be only a "public health-quarantine model" for criminal justice, and that deterrence is wrong.
 I would call this the ["Gee, Officer Krupke"](https://en.wikipedia.org/wiki/Gee%2C_Officer_Krupke) conclusion.